 There are two types of extensions available in the market – synthetic hair and human hair.
 Depending on your budget, style, and your preference you can purchase two to three packs of hair.
 Again this depends on the style you want to create.

-Human hair is great because it looks natural and is more durable but however, they are more expensive.
+Human hair is great because it looks natural and is more durable but however, but they are more expensive.

-On the other hand synthetic hair is affordable and does not frizz during humid weather.
+On the other hand, synthetic hair is affordable and does not frizz during humid weather.

 3. Start by parting your extensions

 After you are done choosing your extension, it’s time to separate them into small sections.
 Your section of hair extension should be 0.65 cm or 1/4 inch thick.
 Keep separating extensions keeping them a little bit thicker than the previous one.

 The thickness and number of extensions depend on the type of braiding you want.
 If you want short braids then separate the braid into three or four sections and if you want a long braid then separate the hair into about 7 sections.
 More the sections, the longer the braids.

 4. Start braiding your hair